Nallu-Swami/Stamp-Signature-Segregate-arin/README.md

 ## AIQoD Hackathon '25 | Problem Statement 3

-A comprehensive solution for extracting overlapping stamps and signatures from documents using YOLO object detection.
-This project is the result of collective efforts by Shivam, Arin, Varad, and Yasir for the AIQoD hackathon organized at VIT Chennai.
+A comprehensive solution for extracting overlapping stamps and signatures from documents using YOLO object detection and Nvidia's SegFormer for semantic segmentation, followed by advanced image processing techniques.
+This project is the result of the collective efforts of Shivam, Arin, Varad, and Yasir for the AIQoD hackathon organized at VIT Chennai.

 ## 📋 Overview

 Minecraftors StampExtractor is a document processing tool designed to:

-- Upload PNG documents for analysis
+- Upload PNG documents for analysis.
-- Process images using a pre-trained YOLO model
+- Process images using a pre-trained YOLO model for object detection to identify regions where overlapping stamps are present.
-- Annotate detected objects with bounding boxes and labels
+- Apply semantic segmentation to accurately segment signatures.
-- Extract detected objects as separate images
+- Remove signatures using color segmentation, masking, and advanced image processing techniques.
-- Provide a simple and intuitive web interface
+- Provide a user-friendly web interface for seamless interaction.

 ![Workflow Diagram](image_assests/image.png)